3/17/2025

 Explicit

-This means concepts and skills being introduced to students are directly taught and practiced—educators should not assume students learn principles of literacy on their own or through exposure alone.
+This means concepts and skills introduced to students are directly taught and practiced.
+Educators should not assume students learn literacy principles independently or through exposure alone.

 Systematic and Cumulative